Subsonic flows with a contact discontinuity in a two-dimensional finitely long curved nozzle: The reformulation of the contact discontinuity problem

 In this section, we first employ the Lagrangian transformation to straighten the contact discontinuity, and reformulate the free boundary value problem 2.1.
-Then by introducing a stream function and solving the hyperbolic equations for the entropy and the Bernoulli's function, the Euler system can be reduced to a nonlinear second-order equation for the stream function in upper and lower domains, respectively.
-Furthermore, all the boundary conditions at the entrance, the nozzle walls and the exit become local.
+Then by introducing a stream function and solving the hyperbolic equations for the entropy and the Bernoulli's quantity, the Euler system is reduced to a nonlinear second-order equation for the stream function.
 Finally, we state the implicit function theorem and the main steps to solve the free boundary problem 3.1.